Southern Rhodesia in World War I: Legacy

 By the 1960s, Southern Rhodesians' service on Britain's behalf in the World Wars, particularly the Second, was an integral part of the colony's national psyche.
 The territory had also latterly contributed to British counter-insurgency operations in Malaya, Aden and Cyprus, as well as Operation Vantage in Kuwait.
-The colonial government's Unilateral Declaration of Independence in 1965 was deliberately made on 11 November, Armistice Day, in an attempt to emphasise the territory's prior war record on Britain's behalf.
+The colonial government's Unilateral Declaration of Independence in 1965 was deliberately made on 11 November, Armistice Day, in an attempt to emphasize the territory's prior war record on Britain's behalf.
 The proclamation was signed at 11:00 local time, during the customary two-minute silence to remember the fallen.

-After the country's reconstitution and recognised independence as Zimbabwe in 1980, Robert Mugabe's administration pulled down many monuments and plaques making reference to the fallen of the First and Second World Wars, perceiving them as reminders of white minority rule and colonialism that went against what the modern state stood for.
-This view was partly rooted in the association of these memorials with those commemorating the British South Africa Company's dead of the Matabele Wars, as well as those memorialising members of the Rhodesian Security Forces killed during the Bush War of the 1970s.
-Many Zimbabweans today see their nation's involvement in the World Wars as a consequence of colonial rule that had more to do with the white community than the indigenous black majority, and most have little interest in its contributions to those conflicts.
+After the country's reconstitution and recognized independence as Zimbabwe in 1980, Robert Mugabe's administration pulled down many monuments and plaques making reference to the fallen of the First and Second World Wars, perceiving them as reminders of white minority rule and colonialism that went against what the modern state stood for.
+This view was partly rooted in the association of these memorials with those commemorating the British South Africa Company's dead of the Matabele Wars, as well as those memorializing members of the Rhodesian Security Forces killed during the Bush War of the 1970s.
+Many Zimbabweans subsequently saw their nation's involvement in the World Wars as a consequence of colonial rule that had more to do with the white community than the indigenous black majority, and most had little interest in its contributions to those conflicts.

-The country's fallen of the two World Wars today have no official commemoration, either in Zimbabwe or overseas.
 The national war memorial obelisk still stands, but the relief sculptures and inscriptions have been removed.
 The stone cross monument near Mutare (as Umtali is now called) is one of the few memorials that remains intact and in its place, atop what is now called Cross Kopje; its meaning has been largely forgotten.
+The Cenotaph in Bulawayo, unveiled in 1925 by Edward, Prince of Wales, commemorates Southern Rhodesians who served in the First World War and later conflicts, including the Bush War.

+A number of memorials in Zimbabwe are maintained by the Commonwealth War Graves Commission.